 The fifth and final round of workshops was held in spring 2016 to obtain public comment on the Draft Plan as well as the fiscally constrained transportation system.

 The five-year effort to create VISION 2050, including the three years of substantial public engagement described above, was completed in the summer of 2016.
 The input received on the Draft Plan was considered during the final step of the VISION 2050 process, as staff prepared a final recommended year 2050 land use and transportation system plan for Southeastern Wisconsin.
-The final plan, simply referred to as VISION 2050, includes changes to the Draft Plan based on feedback received on the Draft Plan.
-VISION 2050 and its recommendations are presented throughout this website, including the actions needed to implement the plan and the parties responsible for carrying out those actions.
+The final plan, simply referred to as VISION 2050, included changes to the Draft Plan based on feedback received on the Draft Plan.
+VISION 2050 and its recommendations (as updated by the 2020 Review and Update described below) are presented throughout this website, including the actions needed to implement the plan and the parties responsible for carrying out those actions.